Subdomain Hunting

 Using Burpsuite to perform Banner Grabbing also confirms for us some of the above details:

-Forcing a HTTP 404 error also confirms for us our results:
+Response to a request for the homepage Forcing a HTTP 404 error also confirms for us our results:

 /robots.txt file